 Murtuza Ali, MD serves as program director for the Interventional Cardiology Fellowship Program.
 In addition, trainees will work with Pramilla Subramaniam, MD, Pedro Cox-Alomar, MD, and Scott Laura, MD

-Applications will be accepted for the 2022-2023 fellowship through the ERAS system in the December cycle at https://www.aamc.org/students/medstudents/eras/fellowship_applicants/
+Applications will be accepted for the 2022 - 2023 fellowship through the ERAS system at https://www.aamc.org/students/medstudents/eras/fellowship_applicants/

 • Current curriculum vitae

 • Three letters of recommendation, including one from current/former